spryker/ui-components/README.md

 #### Storybook

-_NOTE:_ Before running any storybooks - make sure to cleanup `dist` folder!
+_NOTE:_ Before running any storybooks - make sure to cleanup libs from `dist` folder and have meta build generated via `npm run build-meta`!

 Serve: